2023 Best Mechanical Engineering Bachelor's Degree Schools in the Southeast Region

 The average amount in student loans that ME majors at UF take out while working on their Bachelor's Degree is $20,353.
 The average monthly payment of a loan this size is about $157, assuming that the borrower is on a 10-year repayment plan.

 North Carolina State University came in at #7 in this year’s edition of the Best Mechanical Engineering Bachelor’s Degree Schools in the Southeast Region ranking.
-Located in the large city of Raleigh, NC State is a public school with a fairly large student population.
+Located in the large city of Raleigh, NC State is a public college with a fairly large student population.

 While working on their Bachelor's Degree, ME majors at NC State accumulate an average of around $21,187 in student debt.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $318.